arav06/aws-fundies/aws-services-fundamentals.md

 Many lambda functions can be chained such that instead of having one code base, we can have the code broke up into many lambdas

 In the free tier, we get 1 million free requests.
-When lambda run, it has an execution role which limits the permissions of the function
+When lambda runs, it has an execution role which limits the permissions of the function

-Lambda should be used during the following cases:

 Cold start - When first starting lamba.
 To prevent this, we can call the lamba function every 15 minutes to make sure that it is running

-* App uses less than 10 GiB or memory
+* The app uses less than 10 GiB or memory
 * Lambda can only run for 15 minutes
 * Lambda's cold start takes a lot of time and it will reset after 15 minutes of inactivity
 * Functions have to be well written and tightly defined